likelian/Lab_spring2022/README.md

 4. Define a rule-based reverb control from an existing tempo-reverbTime relationship in publications.
 Define it as linear by myself.
 5. (Optional) Implement short-term loudness meter, and loudness range meter
 6. Evaluation: current simple listening tests needs more data, a variety of songs
-7. dynamic distribution as evaluation metric
+7. Dynamic distribution as evaluation metric
 8. A milestone-like progress report every week